 - Child Support and Alimony

-Background of Wage Garnishment – If a debt goes unpaid and ignored, the courts may intervene by issuing a judgment requiring your employer to “garnish” or withhold a portion of your wages to pay back the debt.
+Background of Wage Garnishment – If a debt goes ignored or unpaid, the courts could intervene by issuing a judgment needing your employer to withhold or “garnish” a portion of your wages to pay back the debt.
 When wages are garnished, money is deducted from the debtor’s paycheck and sent to the creditor.
 Garnishment is a legal remedy generally considered a collection tool of last resort.
 In most states, the garnishment process can only be initiated by a court order.

 Wage Garnishment and Job Security – Under the Consumer Credit Protection Act, (CCPA) your employer cannot fire you for having a single debt garnished from your wages.
 However, the Act does not prevent the employer from firing you after two or more debts are garnished separately.
 If you believe you have been improperly discharged because of wage garnishments, contact the Department of Labor.
 You may be able to have your job reinstated.
 If the Department determines that your employer knowingly violated the law, civil and criminal charges may be pursued.